 Getting Windows ready, Don’t turn off your computer

 I recently encountered this screen while upgrading my Windows 10.
-While my other laptops did not face any issues, my Dell XPS laptop was stuck at this screen for over 2 hours!
-But there have been reports that it even takes 7 hours!
+While my other laptops had no issues, my Dell laptop was stuck on this screen for over 2 hours!
+But there have been reports that it can take up to 7 hours!

 First, you will have to see if the cursor’s (circle) animation state: